adamhurm/discord-super-pal-of-the-week/README.md

 - GUILD_ID: Right-click on your server icon and select `Copy ID`

-- CHANNEL_ID: Right click on the text channel where you want posts from super-pal-of-the-week-manager and select `Copy ID`
+- CHANNEL_ID: Right-click on the text channel where you want posts from super-pal-of-the-week-manager and select `Copy ID`